 Stage 4 is the most serious and life-threatening stage of breast cancer.
-Most cases of stage 4 breast cancer develop long after you’ve first been diagnosed with cancer.
-In rare cases, your cancer may have progressed to stage 4 at the time you are first diagnosed.
+Most often, stage 4 breast cancer develops long after a person has first been diagnosed with cancer.
+In rare cases, the cancer may have progressed to stage 4 at the time a person is first diagnosed.

 Facing stage 4 breast cancer is difficult.
 But following your doctor’s recommended treatment plan and practicing healthy lifestyle habits can help improve your outcome.
 It may significantly increase your lifespan and improve your quality of life.

 If you have stage 4 breast cancer, it’s important to work with an oncologist to develop a treatment plan.
-An oncologist is a doctor that specializes in treating cancer.
+An oncologist is a doctor who specializes in treating cancer.

 Your treatment plan for stage 4 breast cancer will aim to stop any tumors you have from growing and spreading.
-Since tumors have already spread to other areas of your body at this stage of the disease, your treatment will likely be a systemic treatment that can treat all of the areas involved.
+Since tumors have already spread to other areas of your body at this stage of the disease, your treatment will likely be a systemic treatment, meaning it can treat all of the areas involved.